littensy/charm/README.md

 </div>

-Charm is a state management library that brings the [fine-grained reactivity](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf) approach — used in libraries like Vue, Preact, and Solid — to your Luau projects.
+Charm is a state management library based on an approach to reactive programming called [fine-grained reactivity](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf).
+Store your game's state in signals, and your code will stay in sync with the data it depends on.

-**Build complex game state from simple building blocks:**
+**Build complex state from three reactive primitives:**

-- Store state in [reactive signals](#signalinitialvalue-equals): state containers that hold a value
+- Store state in [signals](#signalinitialvalue-equals): state containers that hold a value
-- React to state changes with [effects](#effectcallback): run code whenever a dependency updates
+- React to state changes with [effects](#effectcallback): run code whenever a signal updates
-- Derive new values with [computed signals](#computedgetter): memoize a function with automatic dependency tracking
+- Derive new values with [computed signals](#computedgetter): memoized functions with automatic dependency tracking

 **Want to learn more about signals?**